-Wendy Forster Wendy has a Bachelor of Applied Science (Speech Pathology) and is a Certified Practising Speech Pathologist.
+Wendy has a Bachelor of Applied Science (Speech Pathology) and is a Certified Practising Speech Pathologist.
 She has over 35 years of clinical experience, having worked in acute, rehabilitation, domiciliary care and residential care settings.
 Wendy has specific experience and interest in both progressive and acquired neurological conditions, neuro-rehabilitation and palliative care.
-She has recently also commenced individual and group programmes for accent modification.
 Wendy is committed to ongoing professional support and ensures that all staff at Adult Speech Pathology participate in “Professional Self-Regulation” as part of their Speech Pathology Australia membership.
 Wendy is also passionate about staff education and development, offering training to carers, nurses, students and catering staff about dysphagia, modified texture diets and communication disorders.

 Stephanie has a Bachelor of Speech Pathology and is a Certified Practicing Speech Pathologist.
 She has several years clinical experience working with adults with dysphagia and/or communication difficulties across community, rehabilitation and residential aged care settings.

 She has a special interest in acquired and/or progressive communication difficulties and dementia.
 Stephanie enjoys working together with each individual and their family in a holistic, person-centred way to support them to achieve their goals and help maximise their quality of life.